youssef-george/Everlast-HR-System/PROJECT_DOCUMENTATION.md

 - **Employee Ticket Submission:** Easy-to-use form for submitting support requests with priority levels and file attachments
 - **Smart Routing:** Automatic ticket routing to appropriate departments based on category
 - **Department Inbox:** Dedicated inbox for IT/Web departments to manage assigned tickets
-- **Manager Dashboard:** Comprehensive overview for Product Owners and Admins with statistics and filtering
+- **Manager Dashboard:** Comprehensive overview for Technical Support and Admins with statistics and filtering
 - **Email Integration:** Automated email notifications for all ticket activities with customizable templates
 - **Internal Notes:** Support for internal comments visible only to support staff
 - **File Attachments:** Secure file upload and download system for tickets and comments